brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/user_guide.md

 **1. Change in absolute paths of templates**

 Modify the absolute paths of the templates to use.
-This is found in the section of the main.py file which covers shown below.
+This is located in the section of the main.py file where a part of the algorithm similar to what is shown below is found.

 ~~~~~
 ###### Read the template